Laughing Gravy: Alternative versions

 Laughing Gravy has three versions: a two-reel black-and-white version lasting approximately 20 minutes, a three-reel black-and-white version lasting approximately 30 minutes and a three-reel colorized version that finishes with the two-reel ending.

 There are also two "feature" versions in French and Spanish in which Laughing Gravy follows the events of Be Big!, and with a title card stating that Laurel and Hardy were divorced by their wives for what happened and wind up in the dingy rooming house.

 The three-reel version was the original one, as Hal Roach had tried to switch to the three-reel format for Laurel and Hardy shorts, starting with The Laurel-Hardy Murder Case.
 Just after it was completed, MGM asked Roach to limit short films to two reels, and an alternative ending was filmed.
 The three-reel version had already been previewed, and a work print was rediscovered in 1985.

 The two-reel version and the first two reels of the three-reel version are identical except that the two-reel version ends with the landlord committing suicide when, with his residence quarantined, he is unable to evict Stanley and Ollie.
 In the three-reel version, Stanley receives a telegram just before they are evicted informing him that he is to inherit a vast fortune, but only if he leaves Ollie behind forever.

 Foreign versions

 Laughing Gravy was filmed in two extended foreign-language versions immediately upon completion of its English version.
 These foreign versions combined the story of the English original with that of Be Big!, another short from the same year.

-Les carottiers it the title of the extended French version; it replaces Isabelle Keith with Germaine de Neel as Mrs. Hardy and Jean De Briac in Baldwin Cooke's role of Cookie" The Spanish version, Los Calaveras, features Linda Loredo as Mrs. Hardy.
+Les carottiers is the title of the extended French version; it replaces Isabelle Keith with Germaine de Neel as Mrs. Hardy, and Jean De Briac in Baldwin Cooke's role of Cookie.
+The Spanish version, Los Calaveras, features Linda Loredo as Mrs. Hardy.

 Laurel and Hardy delivered their French and Spanish lines phonetically from cue cards.
 In the preceding Be Big!, Anita Garvin played Mrs. Laurel in all three films; she mouthed her foreign lines phonetically, on-camera but off-mic, while a voice actress just off-camera spoke into a "hot" mic.